 These questions are understandably more complex.
 Young adults are at an important stage of development, and it is critical that when anxiety becomes disabling, either on its own or in conjunction with another mental health diagnosis or learning disability, that individualized treatment plans that take into account their personality, learning style, and emotional disposition are created and implemented by a qualified clinical team.
 It can’t be “just therapy” if we want to see long-lasting results, and we need to cognizant of the fact that what works for one person may not work the same for the next.

 There is a growing awareness of this, nationally and internationally, that has actually gotten the attention of our President.
 In his recent State of the Union message, President Obama noted that one of his goals is to revolutionize medicine by moving beyond a one-size-fits-all treatment.
-The national academy of science also recognizes that there is a need for a new taxonomy of disease, and this is applicable to medical as well as psychiatric disorders, including debilitating anxiety.
+The National Academy of Sciences also recognizes that there is a need for a new taxonomy of disease, and this is applicable to medical as well as psychiatric disorders, including debilitating anxiety.

 So, while cognitive behavior therapies can result in notable syndromal improvement, the bottom line is, if you want to stop anxiety, you must resolve your attachments to “thinking mind.”
 This takes more than traditional therapy, and it is why our model at Optimum Performance Institute (OPI) and our Roanne Program for young adults with Borderline Personality Disorder includes treating the whole person.
 What does this really mean?

-That does not mean that you are in a state of consciousness that when a tiger comes in a room that you won’t see it – the question is the amount of times we react as if the tiger was in the room, but there is actually no true danger, no real threat present.
+That does not mean that you are in a state of consciousness that when a tiger comes in a room, you won’t see it—the question is the number of times we react as if the tiger were in the room, but there is actually no true danger, no real threat present.

-Ultimately, failure to launch syndrome due to anxiety can be successfully overcome.
-At a stage in development of the young adult years, there are great possibilities for growth.
+Ultimately, failure-to-launch syndrome due to anxiety can be successfully overcome.
+At a stage in the development of the young adult years, there are great possibilities for growth.
 These individuals are not as habituated certainly as someone my age, so there are wonderful opportunities for growth and healing.
-There are many interventions that, when combined by a skillful clinical team, can help a young adult overcome anxiety issues and emerge as self-confident, capable adults who are ready to succeed in this world, and, most importantly, find true happiness.
+There are many interventions that, when combined by a skillful clinical team, can help young adults overcome anxiety issues and emerge as self-confident, capable adults who are ready to succeed in this world and, most importantly, find true happiness.